-This steak and cheese sandwich is made with tender shaved Bison New York Strip steak, caramelized onions, roasted chile peppers and drizzled with lively queso blanco.
-This steak torta is a great tasting sandwich for lunch or dinner.
+This steak torta is made with tender shaved Bison New York Strip steak, caramelized onions, and roasted chile peppers.
+Drizzled with a lively queso, this steak and cheese sandwich a flavorful treat for lunch or dinner.

 Bison is a leaner and healthier option to beef when planning a red meat dinner.
 Interested in more bison recipes, check out Boulder Beer Porter Bison Stew, Black Bean Chipotle Bison Chile, or this recipe for a Perfect Bison Burger.

 With a nod to the famous Philly Cheesesteak Sandwich, I’ve created a Colorado themed version that is sure to win your chile pepper loving heart.

 This steak and cheese sandwich is made using a Bison New York Strip steak that is seared, finished in the oven to medium rare, and then shaved into very thin slices.

 The rest is easy, building the sandwich using caramelized onions, roasted Pueblo chile peppers and drizzled with a tasty queso blanco cheese.

 Served on a toasted torta sandwich roll it’s a sandwich that’s not only delicious but wonderful with texture.

 This steak torta recipe will wow your dinner crew.

 My post has all the process shots, hints and tips for you to make the very best Steak Torta in your home.
 Let’s get started.